 Additionally, once you’ve loaded up on free hostel whiskey, head down the streets of Vang Vieng to check out the banging clubs and pubs — which also usually hand out free whiskey.

 3. Trek up to the nearby caves.

 At the more popular blue lagoon, which is to the right at the fork in the road, there’s a large cave visitors can explore called the Tham Phu Kham Cave.
-It’s pretty cool; there’s a Buddhist Shrine in the middle of the cave and you can go back pretty far into it.
+It’s pretty cool — there’s a Buddhist Shrine in the middle of the cave (featured in the photo above) and you can go back pretty far into it.